shrish-sharma-git/BMICalculator/README.md

-# Tic-Tac-Toe
-BMI - Body Mass Index Calculator.
+# BMI - Body Mass Index Calculator.

 I took the General BMI Info from <a href = "www.wikipedia.org">Wikipedia</a>